 Positive affirmations are like acts of kindness and love towards yourself!
-As children learn behaviors and wire their brain, affirmations can be very effective in nurturing their wellbeing as they mature.
+As children learn behaviors and wire their brain, affirmations can be very effective in nurturing their well-being and mental health as they mature.
 They build self-esteem, kindness, and love that stays with them throughout their lives.

-Affirmations are a powerful and holistic way of building a positive mind and happy children.
-Nurturing their authentic self and helping them to enjoy the magic of childhood!
+Affirmations are a powerful and holistic way of building a positive mind and genuinely happy children.
+Nurturing your children's authentic selves and helping them to enjoy the magic of childhood!

 What are affirmations?

 “Affirmation takes advantage of our reward circuits, which can be quite powerful.
 Many studies have shown that these circuits can do things like dampen pain and help us maintain balance in the face of threats.”

 Put simply, an affirmation is to affirm to one’s self.
 Positive (and true!) words that are absorbed by the mind to create your belief system about yourself and in turn, about others as well.

 Once affirmations are learned, they work by coming to mind when a belief is challenged.
 For example, if your children are faced with a bully at school or a social media post that promotes self-doubt, they can bring to mind what they believe and know to be true about themselves and not be shaken by the adversity or disapproval against them.

 For example, if your affirmation is "I am beautiful just the way I am", and you are told you are ugly, the affirmation will be recalled remind you of your belief.
 Instead, you will think, "I’m not ugly, I am beautiful!”